JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 In addition to these packages, there are numerous rather large platforms that are required, and these are installed using anaconda which will be described in the next section of this document.

-This repositry is based on the idea of *reproducibility* which basically means that anyone should be able to generate the results presented in the article on their own.
+As I said before, this repositry is based on the idea of *reproducibility* which basically means that anyone should be able to generate the results presented in the article on their own.
 To promote this idea, several concrete steps have been taken:

 1. The project is completely open-source and written in open-source languages (mainly Python).
 2. The repositry has a clear folder structure where the folders are called Code, Figures, Meshes and Output.